Code-Institute-Submissions/self-isolation-watch/README.md

         username=username, symptoms=symptoms, status=status)

 ```
-## flash messages displaying with ``` [' '] ```
+## Flash messages displaying with ``` [' '] ```

 * I started trying to solve this issue by applying some CSS to the flash messages.
 This indeed made them more aesthetically pleasing but did not solve the issue.

 * I then began to do some research which threw up plenty of alternative options for writing a conditional statement and for loop for my flash messages to sit within, but none helped me.

 * Finally, I found a thread in slack of someone experiencing the same issue!

 ### solution:
-1. I simply had to change the 'messages' object in the curly brackets to singular.
+* I simply had to change the 'messages' object in the curly brackets to singular.
 I realised that I had initially made this mistake, because I was thinking of it as, all the flash messages must follow this format, but in reality, I only want one message at a time and EACH message must follow the same conditions.
 ```
 <div class="row">
 {% with messages = get_flashed_messages() %}